spurin/diveintoansible-lab/README.md

 ### Running the lab

-Once you've made these changes, you should then be able to run the following in your command prompt or terminal, directly from the diveintoansible-lab directory -
+You should then be able to run the following in your command prompt or terminal, directly from the diveintoansible-lab directory -

 ```
 docker-compose up